kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

                       - ./tasks cleanup
 ```

-By now we should have commited all files and pushed to git server.
+By now we should have committed all files and pushed to git server.
 Then to finish the pipeline setup, we should add configuration repository to the GoCD server using the [documented steps](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html#storing-pipeline-configuration-in-json).

 ## Deployment to github pages